 Children and face masks

 The recommendation to wear a face mask applies to the same type of situations for young people as for adults.
-The use of face masks is not recommended at school where infection control measures are based on separate guidelines.
+The use of face masks is not required while at school where infection control measures are based on separate guidelines.
 Young people above the age of 12-13 years are recommended to wear a face mask in certain situations on the same basis as adults and can wear the same size face masks as adults.

 Even though our knowledge about the role of children and young people in disease transmission is still incomplete, there are indications that they are not a key group for transmission of the coronavirus.
 It will be more difficult for a child to properly fit and wear a face mask.
 Wearing a face mask will increase the risk of restricted breathing.